Ebaka716/designSystem/memory-bank/activeContext.md

 - Duplicated UI elements (headers, sidebars) often indicate nested layouts in Next.js, typically involving a `layout.tsx` file applying layout to its child routes/pages.
 - Confirming the existence and content of `layout.tsx` files is crucial when debugging layout issues in the App Router.
 - Refactoring complex pages into layout + sub-page structures improves maintainability and aligns with Next.js conventions.
+- Responsive layouts involving multiple columns or complex rows require careful testing and potentially multiple iterations to handle wrapping and overflow correctly (e.g., Stock Overview card responsiveness).
+- Clear communication and step-by-step instructions are helpful when iterating on complex UI layouts.